simonrand/transferwise-rb/README.md

   profile: profile.id,  # got from previous profile response
   source: "USD",        # source currency
   target: "INR",        # target currency
   sourceAmount: "100",  # source amount is amount which sender is going to send.
-TransferWise will deduct their fees and receipient will receive less money.
+Transferwise will deduct their fees and receipient will receive less money.
-  rateType: "FIXED"
+  rateType: "FIXED",
+  type: 'BALANCE_PAYOUT' # or 'BALANCE_CONVERSION' if using for conversion
 }
-quote = TransferWise::Quote.create(quote_request, {access_token: access_token})
+quote = Transferwise::Quote.create(quote_request, {access_token: access_token})
 ```
 ## Account